Dynamic Mode Decomposition with Control Liouville Operators

-Using the control occupation kernels and the control Liouville operators, a technique for discretization-free DMD of control-affine, continuous time, nonlinear systems is developed.
-The developed control-Liouville DMD (CLDMD) method yields a predictor that can predict the closed-loop behavior of a system under any given continuous feedback control policy by measuring its response to different open-loop control signals.
 The paper is structured as follows.
-Section \ref{sec:vvRKHS} introduces the concept of vector-valued RKHSs.
 Section \ref{sec:Problem Formulation} formulates the prediction problem.
-Section \ref{sec:LinearRepresentation} introduces the control occupation kernels, control Liouville operators and multiplication operators needed to develop a representation of a closed-loop nonlinear system in terms of operators on a set of Hilbert spaces.
-Section \ref{sec:finiteLinearRepresentation} introduces a finite-dimensional proxy of the infinite-dimensional linear representation along with the computational tools required to generate it.
-Section \ref{sec:CLDMD} summarizes the CLDMD algorithm.
-Section \ref{sec:sims} presents numerical experiments to validate the developed technique, and Section \ref{sec:Conclusion} concludes the paper.
+Section \ref{sec:OperatorDMD} summarizes the overall approach.
+Section \ref{sec:vvRKHS} introduces the concept of vvRKHSs.
+Section \ref{sec:OperatorRepresentation} introduces the control occupation kernels, the control Liouville operators, and the multiplication operators needed to develop a representation of a closed-loop nonlinear system in terms of linear operators on a set of Hilbert spaces.
+Section \ref{sec:SVD-DMD} introduces an SVD-based approach to DMD.
+Section \ref{sec:eig-DMD} introduces an eigendecomposition-based approach to DMD.
+Section \ref{sec:computations} introduces the computational tools required to generate the finite-rank representations.
+Section \ref{sec:sims} presents numerical experiments to validate the developed technique.
+Section \ref{sec:discussion} discusses the results of the numerical experiments, and Section \ref{sec:Conclusion} concludes the paper.